-Melissa earned her Masters of Fine Arts in Vocal Performance from the University of California, Irvine at the Claire Trevor School of the Arts where she sang the National Anthem for President Barack Obama at the school’s 50thAnniversary Celebration.
-At UC Irvine, Dr. McCann received critical acclaim for her portrayal of Euridice in Gluck's Orfeo ed Euridice, and as the Soprano in Pergolesi's Stabat Mater.
+I earned my Masters of Fine Arts in Vocal Performance from the University of California, Irvine at the Claire Trevor School of the Arts where she sang the National Anthem for President Barack Obama at the school’s 50th Anniversary Celebration.
+At UC Irvine, I received critical acclaim for my portrayal of Euridice in Gluck's Orfeo ed Euridice, and as the Soprano in Pergolesi's Stabat Mater.

-Melissa specializes in the Alfred Series for piano and My First Piano Adventure for young students.
+I specialize in the Alfred Series for piano and My First Piano Adventure for young students.
 This approach focuses on ear training and reading music.
 Custom exercises and choice of material is based on the student's level and field of study.
 Lessons are scheduled at the student's convenience as per availability.
 Frequency and length of lessons is based on the students needs.

 Young voice students are taught general concepts, music theory, and ear training.
 After the voice is more mature, advanced and serious vocal study can be pursued.
 Melissa's students receive a well-rounded training in the style of their choice: Classical, Popular, Musical Theatre, and Jazz.